Sum-of-a-Batch/Sum-of-a-Batch.github.io/index.md

 made by fermenting honey rather than fruit.&nbsp;
 Most people
 (at least Americans)
-associate it with the Vikings, but actually, it was around for about 8,000 years before them, and was made _everywhere_ that people had honey
+associate it with the Vikings -- but actually, it was around for about 8,000 years before them!&nbsp;
---
-all over not only Europe,
-but also Africa and Asia,
+It was made _everywhere_ that people had honey -- all over not only Europe, but also Africa and Asia
-including the Philippines,
-and even Central America!
+(including at least the Philippines), and even Central America!

 Site Contents: